reftonull/timelinter/README.md

   user: // a reference to a User object
   name: "Tutoring",
-  people: // an array of references to Person documents }
+  people: // an array of references to Person documents
+  blocks: // an array of Block documents stored within the timeline }
 ```